 Addressing these issues can be hard, but with baby on the way, you might decide that there are benefits to building or mending these relationships.

 It might be up to you to take the first step – perhaps by getting back in touch if you haven’t spoken for a while, or letting your family know that you’re expecting.
 If things are really complicated, you could ask a trusted friend, GP or counsellor for ideas about how to start.

 Things you can do

 - Think about what support your partner will have if you’re planning to go back to paid work soon after the baby arrives.

-- If you want to build or mend relationships with your extended family, try asking a trusted friend, GP or counsellor for ideas.
+- If you want to build or mend relationships with your extended family, ask a trusted friend, GP or counsellor for ideas.

 - Look into parent and family services and services and support.

-- Talk to neighbours with children, look in the local newspaper or visit your local library for ideas on how to meet other new parents.
+- Talk to neighbours with children, ask a child and family health nurse, look in the local newspaper or visit your local library for ideas on how to meet other new parents.

-- Keep in contact with people from birth classes or strike up a conversation with workmates who are new parents or expecting a child.
+- Keep in contact with people from birth classes or strike up a conversation with workmates who are new parents or expecting a baby.

 - Ask your child and family health nurse about parent groups and playgroups in your area and which ones have other dads attending.